Skip to main content

 Coordinated Care for All of Your Parenting Needs

-Approximately 10-15 percent of men experience fertility issues.
-If you desire to become a new parent in your 40s, 50s, and beyond, The Iowa Clinic offers the unique advantage of coordinated care across your entire healthcare team during the entire process—from planning to pregnancy and beyond.
+Approximately 10–15 percent of men experience fertility issues.
+If you are considering becoming a parent in your 40s, 50s, or beyond, The Iowa Clinic offers coordinated care across multiple specialties to support you throughout the process — from family planning to pregnancy and beyond.